poroping/terraform-provider-fortios/docs/data-sources/logfortianalyzer3_setting.md

 The following attributes are exported:

 * `access_config` - Enable/disable FortiAnalyzer access to configuration and data.
+* `alt_server` - Alternate FortiAnalyzer.
 * `certificate` - Certificate used to communicate with FortiAnalyzer.
 * `certificate_verification` - Enable/disable identity verification of FortiAnalyzer by use of certificate.
 * `conn_timeout` - FortiAnalyzer connection time-out in seconds (for status and log buffer).
 * `enc_algorithm` - Configure the level of SSL protection for secure communication with FortiAnalyzer.
+* `fallback_to_primary` - Enable/disable this FortiGate unit to fallback to the primary FortiAnalyzer when it is available.
 * `hmac_algorithm` - OFTP login hash algorithm.
 * `interface` - Specify outgoing interface to reach server.
 * `interface_select_method` - Specify how to select outgoing interface to reach server.